-- likely to be a significant portion of the total contractual benefits; - whose amount or timing is contractually at the discretion of the issuer; and - that are contractually based on the:- - performance of a specified pool of contracts or a specified type of contract; - $\circ\;$ realised and/or unrealised investment returns on a specified pool of assets held by the issuer; or - $\circ\,$ profit or loss of the Company, fund or other entity that issues the contract.
+- likely to be a significant portion of the total contractual benefits; - whose amount or timing is contractually at the discretion of the issuer; and - that are contractually based on the:- - performance of a specified pool of contracts or a specified type of contract: - realised and/or unrealised investment returns on a specified pool of assets held by the issuer; or - profit or loss of the Company, fund or other entity that issues the contract.

 Under the terms of the contracts, surpluses in the DPF funds can be distributed on discretion over the amount and timing of the distribution of these surpluses to policyholders.
 All DPF liabilities, including unallocated surpluses, both guaranteed and discretionary, at the end of the reporting period are held within insurance or investment contract liabilities, as appropriate.
+Surplus of contracts without DPF is attributable wholly to shareholders and is classified as an equity of the Company.